Voor de beste ervaring schakelt u JavaScript in en gebruikt u een moderne browser!

 Je gebruikt een niet-ondersteunde browser.
 Deze site kan er anders uitzien dan je verwacht.

-Information has become central to the arts, humanities, creative industries, journalism, and government and administration.
+Information technologies are now central to the arts, humanities, creative industries, journalism, and government and administration.
 The Bachelor's programme in Media and Information provides you with advanced conceptual and practical tools to understand the shifts in culture and society brought about by the constant transformation of the media.

 Programme structure